Rhamnolipids as Affinity Foaming Agent for Selective Collection of Î²-glucosidase from Cellulase Enzyme Mixture

 Selective and effective separation can potentially be achieved with affinity foam fractionation using simple foaming setup and operation.
 In this study the use of affinity foam fractionation for selective collection and enrichment of β-glucosidase from a cellulase enzyme mixture was evaluated.
 Rhamnolipids, a group of glycolipids produced most commonly by Pseudomonas aeruginosa, were used as the affinity foaming agent, because of their foaming property and the presence of dirhamnose moiety (a potential substrate analog for β-glucosidase) in some rhamnolipids.
 The effects of aeration rate, medium pH, cellulase concentration and rhamnolipid concentration on the foam fractionation performance were examined.
 Among the pH studied (3.1, 5.0, 7.0 and 9.0), pH 5 was clearly the optimal for selective enrichment of β-glucosidase, presumably corresponding to the high binding affinity between the enzyme and the substrate analog (dirhamnose).
 With adequate rhamnolipid concentrations (≥0.1 g/L), the aeration rate of 0.1 L/min (i.e., 2 VVM) for 50 ml test samples was found to give the highest enrichment; higher aeration rates produced wetter foam and, thus, lower (diluted) enzyme activity in the foamate.
 The enrichment increased with the increasing rhamnolipids-to-cellulase ratio, in the range of 0–2 (w/w) investigated in this study.
 The finding indicated that rhamnolipids were the limiting compounds in these systems so that the amount of surfactant–enzyme complexes formed and removed into the foam phase would increase when more rhamnolipids were added.
 At the rhamnolipids-to-cellulase ratio of 2, the β-glucosidase activity in the foamate was about 9 times as high as the activity in the original sample of cellulase mixture and about 17 times the activity in the remaining solution (after foaming).
 The overall FPU (filter paper unit, a measurement of total cellulase activity) and the activities of endo- and exo-glucanases were only enriched 70–150%.
 The feasibility of affinity foam fractionation was demonstrated.

 Ju, Lu-Kwang, "Rhamnolipids as Affinity Foaming Agent for Selective Collection of Î²-glucosidase from Cellulase Enzyme Mixture" (2011).
-Chemical and Biomolecular Engineering Faculty Research.
+Chemical, Biomolecular, and Corrosion Engineering Faculty Research.
 106.